 Tool Result

-• Environmental feedback from actions
+• Environmental feedback produced by actions

 Advanced practice: Exploring how missing context affects Agent behavior